KhadijaCodes24/WebDevProject-COMP1004/README.md

 → Includes playwright tests for all 3 webpages.

 ### Note
-→ Go to "Additional Work" for details on accessibility, reponsive design and details on playwright tests.
+→ Go to "Additional work" file for details on accessibility, reponsive design and details on playwright tests.